 The Door the DEX Market Opened

-The question worth building toward: when your platform can traverse from alert to resolved without routing through a human, what does that compound into over twenty-four months of customer data?
+The question worth building toward: when your platform can traverse from alert to resolved without routing through a human, what does that compound into over 24 months of customer data?